 Endometriosis costs the UK >£2.8 billion/year in loss of productivity mainly due to associated pelvic pain symptoms.
 Drugs which reduce levels of oestrogen can prevent the re-growth of endometriosis.
 Previous research has suggested that medicines containing other hormones such as progestogens can reduce the chances of symptoms returning.
 However, these studies were done with small numbers of participants and were unable to provide definitive results.

-We now wish to carry out a large randomised controlled clinical trial in which women undergoing surgery for endometriosis will be randomly allocated to take long acting progestogens (either as three monthly injections or as an intra-uterine device (coil), or long term treatment with the oral contraceptive pill or no treatment.
+We now wish to carry out a large randomised controlled clinical trial in which women undergoing surgery for endometriosis will be randomly allocated to take long acting progestogens (either as three monthly injections (depo provera) or as an intra-uterine device (coil), or long term treatment with the oral contraceptive pill.
 The trial will provide information on which treatment is the most effective in terms of symptom relief, side-effects, acceptability and costs.
 This information will be vital in terms of future clinical decision making in an area of uncertainty.